 Day 8: Gwangju rushed city exploration

 Weirdly, I guessed my luggage locker was faulty as it sort of automatically unlocked itself or something.
-Anyways, my luggage was sitting in there safe and sound – but for its comfort I had to pay for it to lock up again at full price – which was a waste of money. 🙁 As far as the counter staff had advised, if you had locked it overnight, the next morning when you wanna retrieve it, it will just ask you for additional top-up cash.
+Anyways, my luggage was sitting in there safe and sound – but for its comfort I had to pay for it to lock up again at full price.
+Which was a waste of money 🙁 as the counter staff had advised that, if you had locked it overnight, the next morning when you retrieved it, you will only need to top up the difference.

 I remember there was one stop I made and I kind of believed I may have returned to the 5.18 Memorial Park again to visit the library/center by it – I didn’t have much recollection though.
 I remembered there was a pictorial exhibition, but little to zero transcript on those photos.
 There were books on the 5.18 Gwangju Uprising and I stayed for 10 minutes or so trying to rush reading through them.
 But that idea didn’t work out well…